EXPLORE, SHARE AND ADVANCE THE IDEAS SHAPING THE FUTURE OF MUSEUMS

 Museum Ideas 2019 – Explore the ideas shaping the future of museums

 Book Your Ticket Today

 This year we have seen the fastest uptake of tickets since the annual conference launched 8 years ago.
-There are now fewer than 30 tickets available.
+The conference is now sold out.

 “A conference for mind expanding conversations and international networking”

 – Martin Payne, The British Museum

 Museum Ideas 2019 – the eighth edition of the annual London-based international conference – will challenge the status quo, promote representation and collaborative cultural democracy, explore new models of collaborative and socially engaged participatory practice, progressive public engagement, social impact and much more – sharing pioneering ideas that will help shape and support change in museums around the world.
 The conference will welcome delegates from 26 countries – from Brazil to Romania, Denmark to Australia, Canada to India.

 Speakers this year include: Kayleigh Bryant-Greenwell, Smithsonian American Art Museum, United States; Joyoti Roy, CSMVS Museum, Mumbai, India; Nina Finigan, Auckland Museum Tamaki Paenga Hira, New Zealand; Ryan Jefferies, Science Gallery Melbourne, Australia; Masum Momaya, Open Society Foundations (former Smithsonian Institution and International Museum of Women); Abira Hussein, All Change; Aisling Serrant, Museum of London Docklands; Dan Hicks, University of Oxford; Martin Brandt Djupdræt, Den Gamle By, Denmark; Anna Hansen, Regional Museum, Kristianstad, Sweden; Emily Siddons, Museums Victoria, Australia; Lin Stafne-Pfisterer, National Museum of Art, Architecture and Design, Norway; Kati Price, Victoria & Albert Museum; Dafydd James, Amgueddfa Cymru – National Museum Wales; Liam Wiseman, Bristol Old Vic; Kate Forde, Wellcome Collection; Clare Barlow, Wellcome Collection; Nicola Bird, Oxford University Museums; Dan Vo, LGBTQ Tours, V&A; Eilish Clohessy, Derby Museum and Art Gallery; Dani Parr, Almeida Theatre.
 The conference will be chaired by Tony Butler.